-Moving rocks with the tool bit is another method of binding the tool bit.
-This practice should be avoided as it may cause tool bit failure.
+Do not move rocks with the tool bit. as it may cause tool bit failure.

 Rebar reinforced concrete introduces the problem of concrete chunks being held together by the rebar after the concrete has been broken.
 The best approach to this problem is to use a chisel point tool which permits cutting the rebar with the breaker.
-Another method is to periodically cut the rebar with an oxy-acetylene torch
+Another method is to periodically cut the rebar with an oxy-acetylene torch and the piston is not able to strike the tool bit solidly.
+"Blank Firing" accelerates wear and tear on breaker and carrier components and may result in failure of one or more components.
+Excessive "Blank Firing" may be considered equipment abuse and may result in voiding warranties.